 *This overview is an example of the activities and project work that students might get involved in on this program.
-More specific details of the program are finalised several months before each start date and can be discussed further with your group enrollment manager.
+More specific details of the program are finalised several months before each start date and can be discussed further with your Group Enrollment Manager.
 The overview shown here has been followed by our staff and group volunteers in the past.

 General | Groups |